In this page

 greycat serve --user=1

---user=1means that every requests are impersonated to be therootuser, effectively bypassing authentication as this is out of the scope of this intro.
+--user=1means that all requests are impersonated to be therootuser, effectively bypassing authentication as this is out of the scope of this intro.

 Create a JavaScript entry point file named index.js, paste the following: